1971 Federation Cup (tennis)

-The 1971 Federation Cup was the ninth edition of what is now known as the Fed Cup.
+The 1971 Federation Cup was the ninth edition of what is now known as the Billie Jean King Cup.
 14 nations participated in the tournament, which was held at the Royal King's Park Tennis Club in Perth, Western Australia, from 26–29 December 1970.
 Australia defended their title, defeating Great Britain in the final, and winning the title without losing a rubber.